Plagiarism Prevention Program

 - The instructor will be provided with a form letter to e-mail the student, informing him or her of the university’s policy on academic honesty, the course the incident occurred in, the academic consequences, as well as the student’s next steps regarding the PPP.
 An updated letter will be provided by the Plagiarism Prevention Program Specialist once the instructor determines the PPP is the right course of action for the situation.

 - An academic hold is placed on the student’s account.
 This hold will prevent the student from enrolling in any future courses; he or she will be able to finish any current classes but no other courses may begin until the program is completed and the hold lifted.
+If the student is enrolled in future terms already, those courses will be dropped if the student does not complete the program before the start of the new term.
 At no point in the program will a hold be lifted until the student’s work meets all requirements of the program.

-- At this time, the student will also be added to the Plagiarism Prevention Program course in WorldClassRoom; this is a free program and students will not be charged for the course.
+- At this time, the student will also be added to the Plagiarism Prevention Program online course in WorldClassRoom; this is a free course and students will not be charged.
 When the student is added, he or she will receive an invitation e-mail that signals enrollment in this course.

 4) Once a student has achieved a strong draft of the essay that he or she believes has met the assignment requirements, the student will submit the essay through WorldClassRoom, where the Plagiarism Prevention Program Specialist will review the assignment and assess how well the draft meets the program requirements.* A rubric will be used to help illustrate to the student where the essay is missing requirements, needs improvement in certain criteria, or has met expectations.
 In addition to this rubric, the student will receive direct commentary from the PPP Specialist on the content of the drafts as well as recommendations and instructions on how the essay can be revised to meet the expectations of the program and standards of appropriate source use.

-5) The student will then carefully assess the feedback provided by the PPP Specialist and make qualitative changes that work toward meeting any requirements that needed further improvement.* At this time, a student might consider or be requested to use the Writing Center for additional assistance in problem areas.
-Otherwise, each student must bear in mind that this drafting process (submitting a draft, receiving the specialist’s feedback, revising, and submitting again) will typically be repeated a number of times, with the PPP Specialist providing feedback with each new draft.
+5) The student will then carefully assess the feedback provided by the PPP Specialist and make qualitative changes that work toward meeting any requirements that needed further improvement.* Each student must bear in mind that this drafting process (submitting a draft, receiving the specialist’s feedback, revising, and submitting again) will typically be repeated a number of times, with the PPP Specialist providing feedback with each new draft.
 The student will be asked to continue to revise the essay until the specialist has noted that the submission meets all program expectations.

 *If clear plagiarism is present in a PPP submitted draft, the student will not receive feedback and will be referred to the Academic Honesty Board.